haskell/hie-bios/README.md

 * `HIE_BIOS_ARG`: the source file that we want to load.
 Options returned by the `program` should be able to compile the given source file.
   * This environment variable is *only* available if a shell program is given.

+There are two additional environment variables:

+* `HIE_BIOS_DEPS`: the filepath to write the cradle dependencies
+* `HIE_BIOS_GHC`: the filepath to write the ghc path

 The program flow is roughly as follows:
 The process must consult the `HIE_BIOS_OUTPUT` environment variable and write a list of options to this file, separated by newlines.
+Similarly, write a dependency per line out to the file specified by `HIE_BIOS_DEPS`, and the ghc path to the file specified by `HIE_BIOS_GHC`.
 Once the process finishes running, `hie-bios` reads this file and uses the arguments to set up the GHC session.
 This is how GHC's build system is able to support `hie-bios`.
 Note, the `program` is intended to produce the build flags to compile the *whole* component the given source file belongs to.
 This entails that the `program` lists all of the component's module- and file targets.